 The mayor of Rome, Gianni Alemanno, implemented the unpopular ordinance on October 1st, 2012; it prohibits public snacking in, on and near the capital's cherished monuments and the stone wall encompassing the Old City until December 31st, 2012.

-Law enforcement has been actively policing the public's eating habits in Rome's historical center by blowing whistles at offenders and issuing fines to those guilty of leisurely lunching.
-Here's an idea, don't risk having to pay a steep penalty for dining al fresco by the Trevi Fountain, rent a car in Rome and take your Caprese baguettes on the road.
-Enjoy with a glass of wine in Frascati's Piazza dell'Olmo.
+Law enforcement has been actively policing the public's eating habits in Rome's historic center by blowing whistles at offenders and issuing fines to those guilty of leisurely lunching.
+Here's an idea, don't risk having to pay a steep penalty for dining al fresco by the Trevi Fountain.
+Rent a car in Rome and enjoy your Caprese baguettes to go.
+Find a scenic picnic location and enjoy your lunch with a glass of wine in Frascati's Piazza dell'Olmo.